VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_6 Direct-Syscall-Dropper/Chapter_6 LAB_Playbook.md

 ### Assembly Instructions
-Furthermore, we do not want to ask ntdll.dll for the syscall stub or the contents or code of the syscall stub (assembly instructions ``mov r10, rcx``, ``mov eax, SSN`` etc.) of the native functions we use, instead we have to implement the necessary assembly code in the assembly itself.
-As mentioned above, instead of using a tool to create the necessary assembly instructions, for the best learning experience, we will **manually implement** the **assembly code** in our direct syscall poc.
+Furthermore, we do not want to ask ntdll.dll for the syscall stub or the content or code of the syscall stub (assembly instructions ``mov r10, rcx``, ``mov eax, SSN`` etc.) of the native functions we use, instead we have to implement the necessary assembly code in the assembly itself.
+As mentioned above, instead of using a tool to create the necessary assembly instructions, for the best learning experience we will **manually implement** the **assembly code** in our direct syscall poc.
 To do this, you will find a file called ``syscalls.asm`` in the direct syscall dropper poc directory, which contains some of the required assembler code.
-The code required to implement the syscall stub in syscalls.asm is shown in the following code section.
+The code below shows the assembler code for the syscall stub of ``NtAllocateVirtualMemory'' which is already implemented in the syscalls.asm file.

 <details>
 <summary>Code</summary>